spinglass/pxt-arcade-events/README.md

 ### ``onEvent``

-Use the ``onEvent`` block to add a handler for an event of the given name
+Use the ``onEvent`` block to add a handler for an event of the given name.

 ```blocks
 events.onEvent("myEventName", () => {